- Save Watercolor Whites

 When you are satisfied with the butterfly, move on to the flower.

 What butterflies are commonly seen in the United States?

 paint the flower and leaves

-Paint the flower from dark to light purples.
+Paint the flower with dark and light purples.

 Loosely paint the flower with a stippling motion.